mlrun/mlrun/docs/install/aws-install.md

 To use Redis, you must install Redis separately and provide the Redis URL when configuring the AWS CloudFormation stack.
 Refer to the [Redis getting-started page](https://redis.io/docs/getting-started/) for information about Redis installation.

-## Integrate MLRun with Kafka for online serving
+## Streaming support

-Online serving use cases often require working with the MLRun graph and use a streaming engine for managing queues between steps and functions.
+For online serving, it is often convenient to use MLRun graph with a streaming engine.
+This allows managing queues between steps and functions.
 MLRun supports Kafka streams as well as Iguazio V3IO streams.
 See the examples on how to configure the MLRun serving graph with {ref}`kafka<serving-kafka-stream-example>` and {ref}`V3IO<serving-v3io-stream-example>`.